 Key/CV Input - The Key Input is a CV (control voltage) control over the Sample Rate, Bit Depth or both simultaniously.
 A slow LFO creates some incredible sweeping difference frequencies when modulating the sample rate, a faster LFO creates some cool tremolo sounds when modulating the bit depth.
 Use an expression pedal for direct control.
 The CV input has a 5.6 volt output on the ring of the CV jack, 0 volts on the sleeve and the CV input on the tip.
 Use any standard expression pedal or any 0-5 volt CV source for modulation.
 The 5.6 volt output will be shorted and will degrade battery life if a mono cable is used, but it will not damage the Geiger Counter.

-CV Adaptors - If your modular setup uses +-2.5 or +-5 volt CV signals, WMD has a cable adapter that adjusts the signal level to the needed 0-5 volts to work with the Geiger Counter.
+CV Adaptors - If your modular setup uses +-2.5 or +-5 volt CV signals, you will need a cable adapter that adjusts the signal level to the needed 0-5 volts to work with the Geiger Counter.
 This allows for most modular gear, +-5 volts, and Moogerfooger type CV, +-2.5 volts to work properly.
-If you have other voltage requrements we can do that too.
-Please contact us at firstname.lastname@example.org to order and for more information.
-These are all built to order to meet your specific needs.
-These adapters sell for $30.
+We recommend using the Moog CP-251 CV converter to accomplish this.

 Sample Rate Key In - In normal mode (LED not green) the knob controls the sample rate directly.
 Turn it green and the key input controls the Sample Rate.
 Turn the knob all the way up and the key input has direct control.
 Dial it down to introduce variations and interesting patterns in the sample rate.